 A one-year intercalated BSc (Med Sci) in Clinical Medicine (or two-year BSc Hons) provides a component of the scientific underpinning, complementing the input from the curriculum.

 Dr Selena Gleadow Ware, part of the second year intake of the new course who graduated in 2003 gives her view on the new course.

 I think generally at Glasgow University, we had quite good fun on the course at that time.
 We were the second year of the new course, and I think the University were just kind of getting to grips with how it was all working which probably meant they were a bit easier on us than they have been on years subsequently.
 So it meant that we could be really flexible in kind of our own approach to learning and studying which was I think helpful in terms of motivating yourself but also in terms of being able to arrange your social life.186

-For the lecturer, it was also a new challenge which Professor Mackie enjoys.
+For the lecturer, it was also a new challenge which Professor Mackie enjoyed.

 "I've always enjoyed teaching, both undergraduates and postgraduates.
 And watching the new curriculum develop has been very interesting, very stimulating.
 Nowadays so much of the teaching is done in small groups with problem solving exercises.
 I find it interesting and stimulating to teach and I think the students find it interesting and stimulating to learn.
 They no longer have to learn a lot by rote but they work it out for themselves.
 And I find that creates a very nice atmosphere between student or learner and teacher, where everyone is discussing things together.
 And I think the success of the new curriculum is very obvious when you look at the number of people who want to study medicine in Glasgow.
 The word has obviously gone around that it's an interesting, lively and good place to be.
 And I would agree with all of these things."187

-Find out what it's like to be a student in the University of Glasgow..
+World changers welcome - what's it like to be a student at the University of Glasgow?

-Read about the NHS and Medical Education over the years.
+NHS and Medical Education has continued to evolve over the years.